dineshba/website/content/posts/openrc.md

 ```sh
 $ alias openrc="echo \$(git open -p) | cat .openrc - |rg ^http | fzf --select-1 -m | xargs -I{} open {}"
 ```

+Note: The above script will print the error message if the `.openrc` file is not found.
+But still it will open the git url in the repo.
+To fix this, I moved from alias to script.